Log-free zero density estimates for automorphic $L$-functions

 where $c_3>0$ is an absolute constant, $\kappa>0$ is a constant depending only on $n,n_k$ and on $\ep$.
 Moreover, for some $c_n>0$, $|Z_n^\ast(k;X)| \sim c_n X^{\frac{1}{n-1}}$ as $X \to \infty$. \end{thm} Note that if $n$ is a prime, then every extension $K/k$ with $\mathrm{Gal}(K/k) \cong C_n$ is totally ramified.

-Recently, Brumley, Thorner, and Zaman \cite[Theorem 2.4]{TZ18} and Thorner-Zaman \cite[Theorem 2.1]{TZ19b} have proved significant new results of this flavor, although in much more generality, also related to generalizing and strengthening \cite{PTW17}, in settings over $\Q$.
+Brumley, Thorner, and Zaman \cite[Theorem 2.4]{TZ18}, and Thorner-Zaman \cite[Theorem 2.1]{TZ19b} have proved significant new results of this flavor.
+The theorem \cite[Theorem 2.4]{TZ18} strengthens \cite{PTW17} and \cite[Theorem 2.1]{TZ19b} generalizes \cite{PTW17} in settings over $\Q$.
 We only remark that in the special case of cyclic extensions we consider here, Theorem \ref{cdt} is more general as it allows an arbitrary base field $k$.

-Theorems analogous to Theorem \ref{cdt} may be obtained from Theorem \ref{main} for other families of fields, but these are conditional on certain other results; we remark on this in Section \ref{sectcdt}.
+Theorems analogous to Theorem \ref{cdt} may be obtained from Theorem \ref{main} for other families of fields, but these are conditional on certain other results; see Section \ref{sectcdt}.
 Recent work such as \cite{TZ19b} removes some significant restrictions by other means and thus we do not elaborate extensively on the general setting.

 While Theorem \ref{cdt} follows the philosophy of \cite{PTW17} (incorporating a refinement from \cite{TZ18}), a key lemma used in that work over $\Q$ fails to be true over $k$ in general, and thus we must introduce new ideas to accommodate this; see Section \ref{genub}.